connornishijima/connornishijima.github.io/_products/super_pixie.md

 ## First, a massive prototype

-Made from cut sections of 60 LED/meter strips, the original prototype stood about a foot tall, and featured 8 independent lines of 16 addressable LEDs.
+Made from cut sections of 60 LED/meter strips and interlocking 3D printed parts, the original prototype stood about a foot tall, and featured 8 independent lines of 16 addressable LEDs.
 Having only 16 LEDs per line and driving each in parallel allows for frame rates well above 1,000 FPS:

 $ \text{Time per LED} = \frac{24 \text{ bits}}{800,000 \text{ bits per second}} = 0.00003 \text{ seconds} = 30 \text{ µs} $